 Do Good; Learn Well

-Service-learning is an experiential method of teaching in which students “learn and develop through thoughtfully organized service that:
+Applied-learning is an experiential method of teaching in which students “learn and develop through thoughtfully organized service" that:

 - Is conducted in and meets the needs of a community and is coordinated with an institution of higher education, and with the community